Long Range Thermal Cameras

 Here’s a quick break down of the technical differences between the two, with comparative costs and benefits associated with each that may help

-you decide on the most appropriate technology between cooled MWIR and uncooled LWIR.
+you decide on the most appropriate technology between Long range thermal cameras that are cooled MWIR and uncooled LWIR.

 Some basic physics first.
 The infrared spectrum is usually divided into three bands that correspond to three atmospheric transmission windows: